New to Our Studios? What to Expect

 Hatha Yoga develops flexibility, strength and balance with an emphasis on alignment and energetic balancing.
-Class offers a broad range of asana, breathing, and restorative postures offered with appropriate modifications for the individual.
+Class offers a range of postures (asana), breathing (pranayama), and restorative postures offered with appropriate modifications for the individual.
 Good for all levels.

-Gentle Flow is offered for beginners to experienced yoga practitioners seeking to enhance and grow their practice and cultivate their "beginners mind".
+Gentle Yoga is offered for beginners to experienced yoga practitioners seeking to enhance and grow their practice and cultivate their "beginners mind".
 A gentle approach is taken with the practice and basic yogic principles of alignment within poses, movement between poses, breath and awareness are emphasized.
+Good for all levels.

-Vinyasa Yoga – Build Strength, flexibility and endurance.
+Vinyasa Flow – Build strength, vitality, flexibility and endurance.
 Enjoy breathing, stretching and moving along a flowing sequence of poses.
 Vinyasa Yoga links breath with movement, and is generally considered vigorous and uplifting.
 Classes can vary in pace and level of strenuousness.
+Some experience suggested

 ||Rates & Buy Class Cards

-Six-Month Passes: The 5, 10, and 20 passes are valid for 6 months from date of first class used on the card)
+Six-Month Passes: The 5, 10, and 20 passes are valid for 6 months from date of first class used on the pass.